-Without submitting a letter from the agency, certain words cannot be used to describe your LLC.
+Certain words cannot be used to describe your LLC without submitting a letter from the agency.
 These are:

-- Insurance terms: To use the words insurance or assurance, surety and fidelity, reinsurance or reassurance, you need to get approval from the Office of the Commissioner of Insurance.
+- Insurance terms: To use the words insurance or assurance, surety, fidelity, reinsurance, or reassurance, you need to get approval from the Office of the Commissioner of Insurance.

-- Education words The use of the words “college” and “university” require written approval from the Georgia Nonpublic Secondary Education Commission.
+- Education words: The words “college” and “university” require written approval from the Georgia Nonpublic Secondary Education Commission.